roadsnail/Pi-ve/README.md

 Some guidance on software configuration is included in the [next section (below).](https://github.com/roadsnail/Pi-ve/blob/main/README.md#pi-ve-software-configuration)

 ### Firmware
-* The CC2531 Zigbee USB Stick - Download and flash it with Koenkk's co-ordinator firmware.
+* The CC2531 Zigbee USB Stick - Download and flash it with Koenkk's co-ordinator firmware https://github.com/Koenkk/Z-Stack-firmware/raw/master/coordinator/Z-Stack_Home_1.2/bin/default/CC2531_DEFAULT_20201127.zip.
 I followed the guide at https://www.zigbee2mqtt.io/information/alternative_flashing_methods.html flashing my CC2531 connected to a Raspberry pi.

 Other Zigbee USB solutions may be used for this project.
 I just happened to have a CC2531 surplus to requirements as I have upgraded my main Zigbee network controller to a TI
 CC2652R based module.
 In my experience, the CC2531 is great at controlling just a few Zigbee devices but struggles with larger Zigbee networks.
 In this application, the CC2531 copes